tonynupe/CiscoCollab/README.md

 # CiscoCollab
-Simple complement for Sublime text, provides automated highlight of keywords in Cisco Collaboration products for ease of guidance and troubleshooting.
+Custom syntax with automated and manual highlight of keywords in Cisco Collaboration products for ease of guidance and troubleshooting.

 ## ✨ Features